MIAnalyzer/MIA/docs/source/applications/segmentation.rst

 Training
 ========

 For details about neural network training see :doc:`../training/index`.
-However, some settings, the network architectures, the loss functions, metrics are different for segmentation.
+However, some settings, the network architectures, the loss functions, metrics are specific for segmentation.

 Segmentation Settings
 ---------------------